lorenz/docker-elasticsearch/README.md

 docker-elasticsearch
 ====================

-ElasticSearch in Docker with all the version
+ElasticSearch in Docker with all the versions